friendly-bits/geoip-shell/README.md

 **To disable automatic updates of ip lists:** `geoip-shell configure -s disable`

 **To update or re-install geoip-shell:** run the -install script from the (updated) distribution directory.
-It will first run the -uninstall script of the older/existing version, then install the new version.

 **To uninstall:** `geoip-shell-uninstall.sh`